Do you have a daughter with ADHD? If you’re parenting girls with ADHD, then you will be able to relate to these things.

 Read the list and have a chuckle!

-Things Parents of Daughters with ADHD Relate to
+Relatable ADHD Things Only Parents of Daughters with ADHD Know

 If you are the parent of a girl with ADHD, there are a lot of misconceptions out there, and some commonalities between us all.
 Tell us how many you relate to in the comments!